 Natalie Riess is from a distant, unknown star.
 Her motives are unknown, but she seems to enjoy drawing food and making comics.
 She lives in Texas with her girlfriend and her girlfriend's cat.

-KIRKUS-In this graphic-novel sequel, a human chef must
+KIRKUS-In this graphic-novel sequel, a human chef must battle her

-battle her way out of a murderous intergalactic cooking show.
+way out of a murderous intergalactic cooking show.

 Diving right in where predecessor Lights, Camera, Snacktion!
+(2016)

-sinister competitor, Cannibal Coliseum, where the
+competitor, Cannibal Coliseum, where the contestants could

-alive in the cutthroat kitchen, her friends from Space Battle
+the cutthroat kitchen, her friends from Space Battle

 Lunchtime-including the quietly intense, blue-skinned Neptunia,